shakram02/ng2-dynamic-table/README.md

 You just change the objects and properties you want to display in the component's attributes

 ### Example
-assume an array which has some similiar object
+assume an array which has some similiar objects
 ```TypeScript
     things: any = [
     {